gabzaf/minishell/README.md

-Minishell
+# Minishell

-Introduction
+## Introduction

 Minishell is a simple shell implementation written in C as part of the 42 curriculum.
-This project was developed collaboratively by Pedro and me.
+This project was developed collaboratively by Pedro and Gabriel.
 The goal was to create a functional shell that mimics basic behaviors of Bash while reinforcing our understanding of processes, file descriptors, and system calls.

-Features
+## Features

 Displays a prompt while waiting for user input